 - Lower back muscles like the multifidus and several ligaments of the lower back

-- Gluteal muscles these are the larges muscles that function over the hip joint.
-They are the main muscles we use during walking, running, lifting and jumping.
+- Gluteal muscles these are the largest muscles that function over the hip joint.
+They are the primary muscles we use during walking, running, lifting and jumping.
 The gluteals consist of two muscles, the gluteus maximus and the gluteus medius.
 They are responsible for the extension and abduction of the hip joint.

-- Hip rotators these include several smaller muscles like the piriformis and the gemellus muscles, that are responsible for the rotation of the leg at the hip.
+- Hip rotators these include several smaller muscles like the piriformis that are responsible for the rotation of the leg at the hip.

 - Hip adductor that are responsible for bringing your legs together.
 These include the adductor brevis, longus and magnus

 - Hamstrings the long head of the bicep femoris, the large hamsting muscle connects to the pelvis.
 The hamstrings contribute significantly to the hip extension, especially when the hips are fully flexed.